alldritt/SatimageOSAX/LNS/README.md

 **I STRONGLY encourage you not to rely on LNSOSAX as a long term solution.**

 I suspect Apple will remove the functionality on which LNSOSAX depends in future versions of macOS.
-You should find alternative means of accomplishing what the Satimage scripting additions did for you in the past.
+You should find alternative means of accomplishing what the LNS scripting additions did for you in the past.
 The Script Debugger support forum provides a [list of AppleScript libraries](https://forum.latenightsw.com/t/documentation-links/1485) you can use.
 And then there is AppleScript Objective-C which gives you access to all the feature of Apple's Foundation framework (and other Objective-C frameworks).

 ## Support